pingcap/blog/2017-09-15-rocksdbintikv.md

 In the future, we are planning DeleteRange API, which is a very useful for us.
 But now we found some bugs [2752](https://github.com/facebook/rocksdb/issues/2752) and [2833](https://github.com/facebook/rocksdb/issues/2833), we are trying our best to fix them, of course, together with the RocksDB team.

-And we will try to use BLOB DB when it’s stable.
+And we will try to use BLOB DB when it's stable.
 On the other hand, we will also try different memtable types to speed up the insert performance, and use partitioned indexes and filters for SATA disks.

 [Back to the top](#top)